BrendanCarlin/webP4/README.md

 #####Note to Udacity:
 This was by far the most challenging and informative project I've done so far.
 You didn't know it, but there were times where you and I weren't on the best of terms because of Project 4.
 Now I can honestly say I'm very grateful for this challenge--it has taught me more than I expected to learn when I started this nanodegree and forced me to utilize tools I would've otherwise shyed away from.

+Please note that I did use gulp to automate certain tasks for improved website performance.
+My gulpfile.js is included in this repo, but I did not include the node_modules folder as it was giving me errors while trying to commit it.

 #####Changes to '/views/js/main.js':
 - `changePizzaSizes()`: Pulled variables outside of the for-loop to prevent iterations on the DOM during function callback
 - `updatePositions()`:  pulled calculations on DOM from `querySelectorAll` and `scrollTop` outside of for-loop, then created an array for `var = userScroll` to reduce DOM iterations